PASCALD3NZEL/phase-2-code-challenge/README.md

 All CRUD actions are persisted to db.json.

 Feel free to expand with features such as authentication, goal editing modals, or charts.

-License
+THE DEPLOYED WORK LINK IS https://phase-2-code-challenge-kappa-mauve.vercel.app/ To ensure the site is fully functioning License
 MIT (or your chosen license)